ricdikulous/immutable-unreal-game-lessons/lessons/13-display-the-nfts-in-game/README.md

 2. **Parse Get NFTs Response Function**:
     - Convert the JSON response into an array of NFT structs.
+    - It's necessary to do some string manipulation to convert the JSON returned from the server into an object rather than an array.
+Unreal engine struggles to parse the JSON string if it's not an object.
     - Iterate through the array to parse each NFT's attributes and populate the struct.

 ![Parse get NFTs](./parseGetNFTs.png)